SG-JB Crossing: 14 Tips to Go Through Customs Faster (2022)

 This tip may be a little hard to apply unless you can identify them.
 There was once I queued right behind a group of 12 students, when I heard them spoke Japanese, I switched to another queue that was slightly longer.
 And sure enough, after I cleared the immigration check, the first student in the group was still answering the questions hurled by the customs officer — language barrier added some delays too.

 On a side note, avoid cutting queues in Johor Bahru CIQ.
-The long waiting time do get on the nerves of some people and cause frustrations.
+The long waiting time do get on the nerves of some people and causes frustrations.
 There were cases where people in the back of queues would walk up to queue-cutters and shout in their faces, causing embarrassments — unglamorous as it may be, this has became the most effective means to shame queue-cutters.
 So, don't cut queue, many eyes will be on you — some people may even be hoping to watch another "shouting drama".

 #10.
 Don't Use Towed or Big Luggage